kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/06_StructuredConcurrency.md

 `launch` and `async` are declared as extensions to `CoroutineScope`, so an implicit or explicit receiver must always be passed when you call them.
 The coroutine started by `runBlocking` is the only exception: `runBlocking` is defined as a top-level function.
-But because it blocks the current thread, it is intended primarily to be used in `main` functions and tests as a bridge function.
+But because it blocks the current thread, it is intended primarily to be used in `main` functions and tests, as a bridge function.

-When you start a new coroutine inside `runBlocking`, `launch` or `async`, you automatically start it inside the scope:
+When you start a new coroutine inside `runBlocking`, `launch`, or `async` you start it automatically inside the scope:

 ```kotlin
 import kotlinx.coroutines.*